DevExpress/devextreme-documentation/api-reference/10 UI Components/dxScheduler/1 Configuration/onAppointmentTooltipShowing.md

 ---
 ---
 ##### shortDescription
-Occures before showing an appointment's tooltip.
+Occurs before showing an appointment's tooltip.

 ##### param(e): Object
 Information about the event.